tkeene/wind-waker-light-stencils/README.md

 tkeene@kobolds-keep.net

-https://bsky.app/profile/kobolds-keep.net - Let me know if you make anything with this
+https://bsky.app/profile/kobolds-keep.net - Let me know if you make anything with this, I'd love to see it and I might share it on my socials.

 # LICENSE